neopragma/cobol-unit-test/README.md

 * Validating more numbers, pic s9(8) is no longer the limit.
 * Removed the z/OS version, as it is a very minor fix to use the pc version.
 Added description of how to fix it.
 * All mocks can now contain more mocked lines.
+* Added eyecatchers surrounding inserted code, for use with gathering code coverage info.

 ### Bugfixes:
 * Avoid infinite loops when missing . at end of testsuite file.